Black Sea: 21st century

-During the Russian invasion of Ukraine, Snake Island was a source of contention.
+In the 2022 Snake Island campaign, following the 2022 Russian invasion of Ukraine, Snake Island was a source of contention.
 On 24 February 2022, two Russian navy warships attacked and captured Snake Island.
 It was subsequently bombarded heavily by Ukraine.
 On 30 June 2022, Ukraine announced that it had driven Russian forces off the island.

 On 14 April 2022, the flagship of the Black Sea Fleet, Russian cruiser Moskva was sunk by Ukrainian missiles.

 As early as 29 April 2022 submarines of the Black Sea Fleet were used by Russia to bombard Ukrainian cities with Kalibr SLCMs.
 The Kalibr missile was so successful that on 10 March 2023 Defense Minister Sergey Shoigu announced plans to broaden the type of ship which carried it, to include the corvette Steregushchiy and the nuclear-powered cruiser Admiral Nakhimov.

 On the morning of 14 March 2023, a Russian Su-27 fighter jet intercepted and damaged an American MQ-9 Reaper drone, causing the latter to crash into the Black Sea.
 At 13:20 on 5 May 2023 a Russian Su-35 fighter jet intercepted and threatened the safety of a Polish L-140 Turbolet on a "routine Frontex patrol mission.. and performed 'aggressive and dangerous' manoeuvres".
 The incident, which occurred "in international airspace over the Black Sea about 60km" east of Romanian airspace, "caused the crew of five Polish border guards to lose control of the plane and lose altitude."

-As of January 2025, neither Ukraine nor Russia control the Black Sea, making it contested, claims Estonian Navy Commander Ivo Värk.
+The Black Sea remained a zone of conflict.
+As of January 2025, neither Ukraine nor Russia control the Black Sea, making it contested, claimed Estonian Navy Commander Ivo Värk.
 "The entire Black Sea can currently be seen as a contested maritime area where both sides have some room for action,".
 This room is greater near the coasts, where both sides benefit from air defense systems, sea mines, and various land-based weaponry.
-Ships only move out for specific operations to prevent excessive risks.
+Warships only move out for specific operations to prevent excessive risks.
 He also noted that both parties operate gas drilling platforms equipped with surveillance devices to monitor the situation, but that those platforms often change hands.

+In July 2026, Ukraine and Russia started attacking each other's ports and shipping using those ports in the Sea of Azov and Black Sea, leading to the closure of the Ukrainian deep-water ports in the Odesa area (Port of Chornomorsk, Port of Odesa, Pivdennyi Port) on 23 July.